Mohak-Nagaraju/DriveNow-Car-Rental-Application/README.md

 # useful commands
 For Seeding the Database: npm run seed

+*Run 'npm install' to install -all of the necessary packages.

+*Finally, run 'npm start'!
+The website is at: http://localhost:3000

 # Each contribution

 We faced Git merge push/pull issues, due to which we had to create two branches ( like parul and parulNew , mohak and mohakNew, etc).
 Please consider thos ecommits as well